hgrecco/numbakit-anjit/README.rst

 to be arguments of a third one, without needing to recompile this last one in each case.

+Another think we like about *njit* is that is highly configurable using keyword arguments and even some configurations could be applied globally using env variables.

 While developing `numbakit-ode`_ I was missing two things:

 1. That eager compilation make use of function annotations
-2. A global manager object to manipulate in one place numba jit options.
+2. A way to manipulate *njit* options in a centralized but granular manner

 So, `numbakit-anjit` was born.